BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

     sudo amazon-linux-extras install firefox -y

 Then you will need local X software, such as [Xming](https://sourceforge.net/projects/xming/), to display the browser window.
-I also find performance on Windows better with [PuTTY](https://www.putty.org/), rather than the built-in OpenSSH client.
+I find performance on Windows better with [PuTTY](https://www.putty.org/), rather than the built-in OpenSSH client.

 I won't detail the remaining steps to get this set up, as various online guides are available, and above all because I have given up on this approach for reasons of performance.
 The browser is so slow to render over my home internet connection that it is simply too painful to complete the interactive login process.
-It may be that clever tuning of the graphics and SSH connection would resolve this, but I would recommend one of the approaches below.
+It may be that clever tuning of the graphics and SSH connection would resolve this, but instead I would recommend one of the approaches below.

 ### VNC over SSH
-A more modern and comprehensive alternative to X11 forwarding, VNC software streams a complete graphical desktop environment to your local machine.
+A more modern and comprehensive alternative to X11 forwarding, Virtual Network Computing (VNC) software streams a complete graphical desktop environment to your local machine.

 You still need to install dedicated VNC software, such as [TigerVNC](https://tigervnc.org/) on both client and server, but as with X11 above the connection can piggyback on existing virtual machine and SSH infrastructure,